What Is Spear Phishing?

 Users are not only the first line of defense, but they’re the main targets of spear phishing campaigns.
 Investing in security awareness can help users identify potential attacks, understand it is important to verify requests, and know what to do if they become a target themselves.

-4. Monitor Your Organization’s Security Environment
+4. Monitor Your Organisation’s Security Environment

 As spear phishing relies on social engineering to trick users, it’s possible an employee could’ve fallen for an attempt and not even known.
-By monitoring your security environment for threats, your organization can see if there is suspicious activity and act before a serious breach occurs.
+By monitoring your security environment for threats, your organisation can see if there is suspicious activity and act before a serious breach occurs.

 How Arctic Wolf Can Help Prevent Spear Phishing